 After successful completion of the Paramedic Program, students are eligible to take the National Registry paramedic level examination for licensure as a Paramedic; however, conviction of any offenses other than minor traffic violations must be reported to the Sacramento Emergency Medical Services Authority of California at the time of application for licensure.
-For clarification contact their office at (916) 322-4336.Please click here to review the Paramedic Program Brochure
+For clarification contact their office at (916) 322-4336.
+For details, read the Paramedic Program Brochure.

 It is the student’s responsibility to do the following things prior to the Program's enrollment period: